Dynamic Scheduling for Vehicle-to-Vehicle Communications Enhanced Federated Learning: Experiments

 \subsubsection{Impact of $V$}

 Then, we evaluate our proposed VEDS algorithm for different weight parameters $V$.
 The number of successful aggregations and the energy consumption of all vehicles are shown in Fig. \ref{V1} and Fig. \ref{V2}, respectively.
-It is illustrated that as $V$ increases from $10^{-2}$ to $10^2$, vehicles tend to consume more energy, which results in higher energy usage and a greater number of successful aggregations.
+It is illustrated that as $V$ increases from $10^{-2}$ to $10^2$, vehicles tend to consume more energy, resulting in higher energy usage and more successful aggregations.
 When $V$ exceeds a threshold (around $V=1$), most vehicles use their maximum transmission power to upload their model, and the energy constraints are violated.
 Therefore, in practical systems, it is crucial to carefully choose the value of $V$ to ensure optimal training performance under energy constraints.
+Fig. \ref{V3} illustrates the average energy consumption of SOVs per round under different weight parameters $V$.
+Compared to V2I-only, while the total energy consumption is similar, VEDS achieves better energy balance by distributing transmission tasks among OPVs, reducing the average energy consumption per SOV.